avinjoseph/avinjoseph/README.md

 - 💡 I like to solve arithematic problems and work on projects during my free time.

-- 🌱 I'm on track for learning more about Computer Vision and NLP.
+- 🌱 Working Student in Software Development - AI/ML @Dentero HealthTech GmbH.

 - 💬 Feel free to reach out to me for any work opportunities or work alongside a project.